nathan-wien/CO2011-utxo-selector/README.md

 # CO2011 - Mathematical Modeling - Assignment

+## What is this?

+In this project, I used linear programming to optimize the process of selecting Bitcoin UTXOs for a transaction in order to minimize the transaction fee and reduce the size of the UTXO pool.

+This is an assignment for the course CO2011 - Math Modelling at Ho Chi Minh City University of Technology - Semester 2, 2018/2019.

 ## Report And Jupyter Notebook

 * The path to the report is `report/main.pdf`. [link](https://github.com/nhat-m-nguyen/CO2011-Assignment/blob/master/report/main.pdf)